"Your ancestors are always watching."

 What is a Mammy?
-A mammy, as defined according to the British and Irish, is a mother.
-Prior to the 20th century, the term mammy was used to describe a female slave whose primary task was to take care of the domestic duties of the house including cleaning, cooking, and nursing her owner’s children.
+A mammy, according to the British and Irish language, is a mother.
+However, prior to the 20th century in the United States, the term mammy was used to describe a female slave whose primary task was to take care of the domestic duties of the house including cleaning, cooking, and nursing her owner’s children.
+Like many other Jim Crow terms, the word mammy can be linked to discriminatory behaviors and racist actions.

-Mammy was stereotyped as a uneducated, submissive, dark skin, overweight, and very maternal woman.
+Mammy was stereotyped as an uneducated, submissive, dark skin, overweight maternal woman.
 She has been portrayed in films, movies, and television sitcoms such as Gone with the Wind (1939), Aunt Jemina's Nancy Green (1893-1923), and The Help (2011).
 Yet, Mammy is so much more than depicted by Hollywood.
 She is and was a central to the development and success of the community.

 In 2007, Gaynell Brady began researching her family tree.
 Through genealogical research, evidence revealed her family has lived in Louisiana for over 200 years.
 After careful analysis of her family tree she noticed there was one theme that was prevalent among all of her mammies—the desire to make each generation stronger and smarter.
 The inspiring stories of her mammies left her with a sense of pride, strength, and courage.